Nikon Z6 Vs Nikon Z6ii Comparison

 Moreover, the Z6ii introduces a new Eye-Detection AF feature for both humans and animals, which enhances the accuracy of autofocus, especially when capturing portraits or photographing wildlife.
 While the Z6 also has eye-tracking autofocus, the Z6ii’s implementation is more advanced and reliable.

-See also Best Nikon Lens for Sports
+See also Best Sony Cameras for Wildlife Photography

 In addition to the improved autofocus capabilities, the Nikon Z6ii also offers a higher burst shooting rate compared to its predecessor.
 With a continuous shooting speed of up to 14 frames per second, photographers can capture fast-moving subjects with greater precision and accuracy.